Nadia Margrét Jamchi

-Nadia Margrét Jamchi is a retired American-born Icelandic figure skater.
+Nadia Margrét Jamchi (born June 22, 1994) is a retired American-born Icelandic figure skater.
 She is a multiple national medallist including a double Icelandic National Champion, once junior and once senior.

 Personal life

-Nadia Margrét Jamchi was born June 22, 1994 in San Diego, California.
+Nadia Margrét Jamchi was born June 22, 1994, in San Diego, California.

 After retiring she started a coaching career with her former club, Skautafélag Reykjavíkur.
-In 2018 she was chosen by the Icelandic Skating Association for a four year Coaching Development Program for coaches from the Nordic countries and sanctioned by the ISU.
+In 2018 she was chosen by the Icelandic Skating Association for a four-year Coaching Development Program for coaches from the Nordic countries and sanctioned by the ISU.

 Nadia Margrét is also a certified Technical Specialist with the Icelandic Skating Association.